 Although conditions are listed to establish their priority, this does not imply that an institution has to provide data for ALL conditions and requests.
 Institutions are encouraged to submit any number of contributions (big or small), with the objective of filling the gaps between all contributors.
 Simulations are encouraged that span internal and near-nozzle flow (Topic 7) towards vaporization (Topic 8), spray-flow interactions in engines (Topic 9), and spray combustion (Topic 10).
 Having identified the main objectives and conditions, there are also specific activities and objectives particular to both experimental and modeling work.

-Target Fuels (?)
+Target Fuels

 100% iso-octane